Right to Buy

 Who can buy?

-If you are a secure tenant (that is, you were a Council tenant before 1997), you may be able to purchase the property you live in through the Right to Buy: buying your Council home.
+Read Right to Buy: buying your Council home on GOV.UK if you are a secure tenant, a Council tenant before 1997, you may be able to purchase the property you live in.

 Who cannot buy?